u6587017/TalaadThaiOnline_Internship_Forecast_GMV_PJ/README.md

 # TalaadThaiOnline_Internship_Forecast_GMV_PJ

 ## About Project
 The project involves creating a Machine Learning model to predict GMV (Gross Merchandise Value).
-It will be carried out in two phases:
+It will be carried out in two phases

 ## Table of contents
 - [Files](#files)